sdraken/vulkan-tutorial/notes.md

 Ideally, all drivers and platforms would trigger VK_ERROR_OUT_OF_DATE_KHR automatically after a window resize, but this is not a guarantee.
 Because of this we'll handle resizes explicitly.
 This involves using the **glfwSetFramebufferSizeCallback** function to setup a callback function that's gets called whenever our **GLFWwindow** is resized.

 ("It is important to do this after vkQueuePresentKHR to ensure that the semaphores are in a consistent state, otherwise a signaled semaphore may never be properly waited upon.")

+## Handling minimization
+Lastly we will consider a special kind of window resizing, that being window minimization.
+This special case results in a frame buffer of size 0.
+We'll handle a framebuffer of size 0 by simply pausing until the window is no longer minimized (Not really a good solution?).